ysabellelenon/qrbarcode/QRBarcode_Release/README.txt

 Support:
 --------
-If problems persist after following these steps, please contact support with the log output from run_with_log.bat.
+If problems persist after following these steps, please contact support with the log output from run_with_log.bat. - Alternative: launch_virtual.bat

+If the window doesn't appear:
+1. Try pressing Alt+Tab to switch windows
+2. Check the taskbar for hidden windows
+3. Try running with different launch scripts
+4. Make sure Visual C++ Redistributable is installed

+Troubleshooting:
+- Run check_logs.ps1 for diagnostics
+- Use run_with_log.bat for detailed logging
+- Alternative: launch_virtual.bat

+If the window doesn't appear:
+1. Try pressing Alt+Tab to switch windows
+2. Check the taskbar for hidden windows
+3. Try running with different launch scripts
+4. Make sure Visual C++ Redistributable is installed

+Troubleshooting:
+- Run check_logs.ps1 for diagnostics
+- Use run_with_log.bat for detailed logging
+- Alternative: launch_virtual.bat

+If the window doesn't appear:
+1. Try pressing Alt+Tab to switch windows
+2. Check the taskbar for hidden windows
+3. Try running with different launch scripts
+4. Make sure Visual C++ Redistributable is installed

+Troubleshooting:
+- Run check_logs.ps1 for diagnostics
+- Use run_with_log.bat for detailed logging